Sweden’s top 10 exports accounted for well over two-thirds (70.9%) of the overall value of its global shipments.

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also Sweden’s Top 10 Imports, Sweden’s Top Import Partners, Fastest-Growing Swedish Export Products and Highest Value Swedish Export Products
+See also Sweden’s Top 10 Imports, Sweden’s Top Trading Partners, Highest Value Swedish Import Products and Highest Value Swedish Export Products

 Zepol’s company summary highlights by country.
 Accessed on April 13, 2016